 Minority HIV Research Training Program (MHRTP) - The MHRTP focuses on recruiting and training underrepresented minority research trainees to expand the pool of researchers in the HIV/AIDS field.
 Participants will work on projects for 8 weeks during the summer, and a $3,500 stipend is provided.
 Additional funds may be available for travel to and from Cleveland.
 Application deadline is early February.
-For more information, visit http://casemed.case.edu/cfar/education-training/minority-training/
+Website: http://casemed.case.edu/cfar/education-training/minority-training/

 National Institutes of Health (NIH) Summer Internship Program in Biomedical Research (SIP) - Summer programs at the National Institutes of Health (NIH) provide an opportunity to spend a summer working at the NIH side-by-side with some of the leading scientists in the world, in an environment devoted exclusively to biomedical research.
 Internships cover a minimum of eight weeks, with students generally arriving at the NIH in May or June.
 Website: www.training.nih.gov/programs/sip/

 Nicodemus, Kansas Annual Homecoming Celebration - Experience health care in a rural setting in Nicodemus, Kansas while learning new skills as you rotate through different screening stations.
 Participants receive free housing, transportation, meals and refreshments.
 For more information and to apply, contact Maria Alonso Luaces at email@example.com.

 Pediatric Bioethics Internship -The Children's Mercy Hospital Bioethics Center offers two summer internships for medical students with a demonstrated interest in pediatrics or bioethics.
 Interns will conduct mentored research on a self-identified topic of interest.
 Past topics: disorders of sexual development, treatment decisions in hypoplastic left heart syndrome, policy issues for children hospitals under the Affordable Care Act.
 A summer stipend of $2500 for six weeks is provided.
 The program begins early-mid June.
 If interested, send a one-page personal statement, CV and names of two references to Mary Ellen Hudson at firstname.lastname@example.org.